trq/opm/README.md

 OPM is intended to be a light weight package manager for Linux.
 Designed to be a simple framework wrapping around downloading, unpacking, configuring, compiling and installing packages built from source code.

-It is not my intention for this to be some attempt at a "be all and end all" of package management.
+It is not my intention for this to be some attempt at a _be all and end all_ of package management.
 This is a personal project, something I have wanted to dabble with for a long time.
 Nothing more than a learning exercise that I myself may find useful.

 If you find it interesting and or useful, awesome.
 But I wouldn't go looking for too much support.